Dutch B1- The Main Points

 To master a level means that you have all four skills: reading, listening, speaking, and writing.
 Consequently, to pass the Civic Integration Exam B1 means that every skill has to be at that level B1.

 Provided that you grab every opportunity to understand parts of texts that pass your eyes in your Dutch life, you’ll master the reading skill first.
-Keep your eyes open and check your phone for the meaning of the new words!
+Guess first, and only then check your phone for the meaning of the new words!

 Dutch B1 – The Main Points.
 Listening skills or ‘luistervaardigheid’

 Regarding listening at level B1- you will only reach that level if you expose yourself to it dayly.
-For many reasons, listening comprehension is such a complicated skill, that class only is not enough.
+Listening comprehension is such a complicated skill, that class only is not enough.
 You must exercise much more!
 Factors like speaking speed, regional accents, bad articulation, ambient noise and not knowing the subject the person is speaking about, play a big role.
 Start with watching Dutch TV for 15 minutes daily: all the above factors are in it.

 But, how to remember the new words?
 Read How to remember words, the seven steps

 Hearing Dutch should become normal first, and as your vocabulary grows, you’ll understand more.
-When you finally dare to talk with a Dutchman who is speaking fast, ask him: ‘Kunt u wat langzamer spreken alstublieft? – Can you speak a bit slower, please?
+When you finally dare to talk with a Dutch person and that person is speaking fast, ask: ‘Kunt u wat langzamer spreken alstublieft? – Can you speak a bit slower, please?
 At level B1, a speaker should take you into account.

 In the act of speaking, all your skills come together.
 Do the words you need come up in time, do you understand the person who talks to you, and does the other person understand you?
 If not, you are probably at level A2 or lower.